RetireFinder

 Last updated: March 2026

-This comparison breaks down each country across the six factors that matter most to retirees: monthly costs, healthcare quality, visa accessibility, English proficiency, safety, and availability of elder care facilities.
-Use the tables below to find the country that matches your priorities.
+This comparison breaks down all 14 countries across the six factors that matter most to retirees.
+Use the tables below — grouped by Europe, the Americas, and Asia — to find the country that matches your priorities, budget, and lifestyle.

 Side-by-Side Country Comparison